 - Organisms like yeast do not use oxygen and incomplete break-down of glucose into ethanol, carbon dioxide and energy takes place.
 Such kind of respiration is referred to as anaerobic respiration.

-- The energy released during cellular respiration is used to synthesise, a molecule called ATP (Adenosine triphosphate) which is the energy currency of living organism.
+- The energy released during cellular respiration is used to synthesis, a molecule called ATP (Adenosine triphosphate) which is the energy currency of living organism.

 - The trachea branches into bronchi and bronchioles in the lungs which finally terminate in thin-walled, balloon-like structures called alveoli, where the exchange of gases takes place as they have an extensive network of blood-vessels.